mnk400/mnk400.github.io/MIGRATION.md

 ### Phase 10 — Cutover
 - Final pass: every URL on Jekyll resolves on Astro
 - Cloudflare Pages: swap `fuckmanik.com` from master to astro branch
-- GH Pages: either retire and put manik.cc on Cloudflare Pages too, or update the workflow to build Astro and publish (Astro has GH Pages docs for this)
+- GH Pages: put manik.cc on Cloudflare Pages too, or update the workflow to build Astro and publish (Astro has GH Pages docs for this)
 - Merge `astro` → `master`, retire the branch
 - Delete remaining reference dirs: `_includes/`, `_layouts/`, `_sass/`, `_more/`, `_posts/`, `_data/categories.yml`, `assets/css/main.scss`